 The Hallstatt-Dachstein alpine landscape, part of the Salzkammergut, and thus of the Eastern Alps, is one of visual drama with huge mountains rising abruptly form narrow valleys.
 Its prosperity since mediaeval times has been based on salt mining, focused on the town of Hallstatt, a name meaning salt settlement that testifies to its primary function.

 Systematic salt production was being carried out in the region as early as the Middle Bronze Age, (the late 2nd millennium BC), when natural brine was captured in vessels and evaporated.
 Underground mining for salt began at the end of the late Bronze Age and resumed in the 8th century BC when archaeological evidence ows a flourishing, stratified and highly organised Iron Age society with wide trade links across Europe and now known as the Hallstatt Culture.
 Salt mining continued in Roman times and was then revived in the 14th century.
 The large amounts of timber needed for the mines and for evaporating the salt where extracted from the extensive upland forests, which since the 16th century were controlled and managed directly by the Austrian Crown.
 The Town of Hallstatt was re-built in late Baroque style after a fire in 1750 destroyed the timber buildings.

 Getting There & Getting In

 Since the site is a region and not a specific building or place, there are tons of options for visiting.
+It’s one of Austria’s most famous places to ski, and the winter sports here are renowned.
 The area is known for all kinds of wonderful outside activities in all seasons.
 Head towards Salzburg, but give yourself more than 30 minutes to explore the neighboring region.
-Otherwise you’ll be full of regret, like a certain travel blogger I know.
+Otherwise, you’ll be full of regret, like a certain travel blogger I know.

 - Go UNESCO’s entry on the site with tips